freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/020_A_Wrapper_with_a_Button/+page.md

 Finally, we have added some styling for the div that wraps the phone number.
-The styling of the SMUI components is all done using the <a href="https://sveltematerialui.com/THEMING.md" target="_blank">SMUI theming</a>, which is already set up because it is also used for the surrounding web application.
+The styling of the SMUI components is all done using the <a href="https://sveltematerialui.com/THEMING.md" target="_blank">SMUI theming</a>, which is already set up because it is also used for the surrounding web app.

 ```ts
 // CourseSchedule/phase3/src/external/PhoneButton.svelte#L45-L52